HypothesisWorks/hypothesis/CONTRIBUTING.rst

 1. Is this change too large?
 Could it profitably be broken up into several smaller changes that could be judged on their individual merits?
-2. Is the motivation for this change clear?
+2. Has the motivation for this change been sufficiently clearly explained?
 3. If there is code in this change, does it make sense to at least one person who isn't the author?
 4. Is this change well covered by the review guidelines and is there